 Lt.
 Charles Henry Barclay, 93rd Infantry Division, 372nd Regiment, Company M is one of many stories of African American men who came forward to serve their country with honor and dignity.
 Charles Henry Barclay was born in 1875 in Bridgeport, Connecticut.
 He married in 1896 and he and his wife moved to New Haven by 1903.
 He operated his own ornamental sign painting business at 102 Ashmun Street.

-At the age of 45 when most men stayed comfortably behind, Lt.
+At the age of 45 when most men stayed behind, Lt.
 Barclay and the 372nd departed on March 30, 1918 from Newport News, Virginia aboard the U.S.S.
 Susquehanna, arriving at St. Nazaire, France on April 13, 1918.
 On September 26th three regiments of the 93rd American Division were ordered to attack from a position a few miles west of the Argonne Forest.
 On the 28th of September the 371st and the 372nd Infantry entered the lines as part of the Red Hand Division and attacked at once, advancing through murderous gunfire and gas.

 On 11th of November 1918 an armistice between the Allies and Central Powers was reached ending the Great War.
 Lt.
-Charles Barclay would survived the war recovering from effects of mustard gas and return to his family and sign painting business in 1920 in New Haven.
+Charles Barclay would survive the war recovering from effects of mustard gas and return to his family and sign painting business in 1920 in New Haven.
 Like nearly all of the African American combat veterans that returned to America after the war, Barclay would start life afresh with the expectation that his service would contribute in some small part to creating a better world and better America.